AgoraIO-Community/Angular-Agora-RTC/README.md

 ### Setup

 In your app's main module, import `AngularAgoraRtcModule` and `AgoraConfig` from `angular-agora-rtc` and add the module to the imports array.
-Create an instance of `AgoraConfig` and set `AppID` equal to the the value found in your project list on Agora.io.
+Create an instance of `AgoraConfig` and set `AppID` equal to the value found in your project list on Agora.io.

 ```ts
 import { BrowserModule } from '@angular/platform-browser';